-Kathua rape-murder case: A timeline of brutal case that shook the nation
+Kathua rape-murder case: A timeline of the brutal case that shook nation

 March 1, 2018: Two ministers of the BJP, part of the state's ruling coalition with the PDP, Chander Prakash Ganga, and Lal Singh, attend a rally organised by the Hindu Ekta Manch after the arrest of nephew of a caretaker of a 'devisathan' (temple) in connection with the kidnapping and rape.

-April 9, 2018: The police file the chargesheet before the Kathua court against against seven of the eight accused.
+April 9, 2018: The police file the chargesheet before the Kathua court against seven of the eight accused.

 April 10, 2018: Charge sheet filed against eighth accused who had claimed to be a juvenile.
 The police file an FIR against lawyers for protesting and attempting to prevent the crime branch officials from filing the charge sheet in the court on April 9.